The Arduino Pro Mini is a tiny board based on the ATmega328P operating at 16 MHz. It has 32 Kbytes of Flash, 2 Kbytes of SRAM and 1 Kbytes EEPROM.

 Digital Input/Output Pins

 The board includes 14 digital I/O pins which can be configured as either input or output.
 Each pin can provide or receive a maximum of 40 mA of current, suitable for driving LEDs or reading signals from switches.
-Six of these pins support PWM, which is often used for controlling motor speed, LED brightness, and simulating analog outputs.
+Six of these pins support PWM, often used for controlling motor speed, LED brightness, and simulating analog outputs.

 Analog Input Pins